Pension need-to-knows

 What's 'salary sacrifice'?

 Paying into a pension gets all taxpayers a tax break.
-But for an extra and easy bonus, salary sacrifice is worth considering.
+But for an extra and easy bonus, salary sacrifice is worth considering if your employer offers it.

 Salary sacrifice applies to a number of workplace benefits such as childcare vouchers or cycle-to-work schemes, not just pensions.